accelist/nextjs-starter/README.md

 The environment variable values are obtained depends on where do you run the app:
 * Development: values will be obtained from `.env.development` file.
 If you have created the `.env.local` file locally, Next.js will use this file instead
-* Production: values will be obtained from the system environment variables You can read more in [here](https://nextjs.org/docs/basic-features/environment-variables).
+* Production: values will be obtained from the system environment variables

+This template primarily focus on the `AppSettings` API.
+If you want to learn the basics of environment variables in Next.js, you can read it in [here](https://nextjs.org/docs/basic-features/environment-variables).

 ### `next.config.js`
 This file will primary serves as environment variables registration into your front-end app.
 There are 2 different settings that you must be aware of: